Editable-DeepSC: Reliable Cross-Modal Semantic Communications for Facial Editing: Method

 In the fine-tuning stage, we randomly select $n_{ft}$ images that strictly have no intersections with the images used in the test time.
 For each new SNR level that needs to be adapted to, we transmit the fine-tuning images following the procedures defined in Section \ref{system_model} as well as (\ref{eq:fine_tune_1}) and (\ref{eq:fine_tune_2}).
 We compute the LPIPS loss \cite{zhang2018unreasonable} between the final received image $\hat{S}_{I^{\prime}}$ and the original image $S_I$ to measure the perceptual distortion for the fine-tuning loss $\mathcal{L}_{ft}$.
 We update the parameters of $\mathcal{A}_{CE}(\cdot;\phi)$ and $\mathcal{A}_{CD}(\cdot;\psi)$ using the gradient descent:

 where $r_{ft}$ is the number of total fine-tuning iterations, $\phi^{(t)}, \psi^{(t)} \; (1 \leq t \leq r_{ft})$ are the results after the $t$-th iteration, and $\eta_{ft}$ is the fine-tuning learning rate.
 When the fine-tuning is completed, these two adapters can capture the data distribution of current SNR level and enhance the perceptual quality of edited images in the test time, especially under extreme channel conditions.
-And the rest parameters are frozen to avoid forgetting the previously learned priors from Section \ref{sec:jecc}.
+And the rest of the parameters are frozen to avoid forgetting the previously learned priors from Section \ref{sec:jecc} because of the fine-tuning.
+The algorithm framework of Editable-DeepSC is summarized in Algorithm \ref{alg:training_algorithm}.